mdfleming3/mdfleming3.github.io/_posts/2020-07-21-9-sites-businesses-should-use-for-free-stock-photos-in-2020.md

 #### 5. [ISO Republic](http://isorepublic.com/)

 ISO Republic offers thousands of free photos and videos.
 It has a useful collections tab that groups content around specific topics.
-While I think its selection of photos are not as robust as the top sites on this list, there are some niche topics where this is your best bet.
+While its selection of photos are not as robust as the top sites on this list, there are some niche topics where this is your best choice.
 I found the website’s technology collection to be particularly high-quality.

 #### 6. [Google Images – “Labeled for Reuse”](https://www.google.com/imghp)

 While you all have likely used Google’s image search, you may not know that you can filter images by usage rights to find images labeled for reuse.
-This allows you to filter the royalty free images.
+This allows you to filter royalty-free images.
 Of all the options on this list, this will return the largest volume of photos per search, but many may be low-quality.
-However, if you are looking for niche content, this is you best bet.
+However, if you are searching for niche content, this is an amazing choice.

 ![google-image-search]({{ site.baseurl }}/assets/google-images.png)